 The city first engaged a consultant in 2013 to gather community input and develop a “conceptual site plan” for expanding Balfour Park.
 At that time, suggestions included a public plaza; amphitheater and stage; playground and more.
 The city put the project on hold until the library district secured funding for a new facility.

-With a new library funded, the city and library district are again collaborating in 2021 to update the 2013 site plan and proposed amenities.
+With a new library funded, the city and library district are again collaborating to update the 2013 site plan and proposed amenities.
 The city held a community workshop on Aug.
-4 to gather additional public input regarding residents' preferred options for the type of amenities that will be included in the park when it is expanded.
+4, 2021 to gather additional public input regarding residents' preferred options for the type of amenities that will be included in the park when it is expanded.
 Facilities under consideration include an amphitheater, turf play field, interpretive trail, splash pad, restrooms, shelter, sports courts, event plaza, and playground.

-As park planning gets underway, the city will improve three streets surrounding the park block – N. Herald, E. Main and N. Balfour – in late summer 2021 in preparation for the new library building.
-The streets will be widened, and curbs and gutters installed; sidewalks will be added during the library construction.
+As park planning got underway, the city improved three streets this past summer surrounding the park block – N. Herald, E. Main and N. Balfour – to prepare for the new library building.
+The streets were widened, and curbs and gutters installed; sidewalks will be added during the library construction.

-The district is working on facility design, and tentatively planning to begin construction of the new library in 2022.
+The district is working on facility design, and tentatively planning to begin construction of the new library next spring.
 The district is committed to ensuring the new library is a community learning space that engages visitors to learn, create and thrive together.
 The facility will continue to provide access to both print and digital resources for all ages, as well as educational programs and community meeting spaces.
+Initial phase I updates by the city (pending City Council authorization) include infrastructure improvements, including excavating and grading of the entire site, adding water, electric, and sewer utilities, a portion of the park pathways, lighting, landscaping and irrigation, in addition to demolishing the existing restroom in Balfour Park and constructing a new building that will include a restroom, pump room for a future splash pad and a field office for the Spokane Valley Police Department.

 The new facility is projected to cost about $14 to $15 million.
 Funding includes a loan from the Washington State Treasurer’s Office, grant from the Washington State Department of Commerce, library district capital savings and fund raised contributions.
 In addition, the city is contributing $1.3 million which includes $461,000 of surrounding street improvements and $839,000 in cash (representing the amount that the library district paid to the city when it acquired the 2.8 acres where the library will be located).